 I have a MBA from Penn State, but never had much interest in investing.
 At Messiah College, a colleague approached me about getting a CFA.
 I was unfamiliar with the process.
 More I learned how much it takes to pass, the more I felt like Jonah—I wanted to get in a boat and sail in the opposite direction.
 I have kids, a senior in high school and a seventh grader.
 I was worried about balancing studying and being responsible to them.

 I tried several different course reviews, including Kaplan.
 I spent some time on Analyst Forum and people said the CFA Exam Review from Wiley was superior to Kaplan, so I got a used copy of the Wiley book and went from there.

 You’ve said you struggle in some areas of FRA, Quantitative Methods and Fixed Income.
 What has your study strategy been in those areas?

-The shear volume of formulas to memorize is daunting.
+The sheer volume of formulas to memorize is daunting.
 I’m 43, so I don’t memorize as well as I did when I was 23.
 My strategy was to rely heavily on flashcards.
 I made lots and lots of them for Quant.
-On exam day, I actually felt day that I did better on Quant than other sections.
+On exam day, I actually felt that I did better on Quant than other sections.